johnjmitchell/k8s-pdns-galera/ansible/README.md

 ## Contents

+- `inventory/`:
-- `inventory/`: The inventory contains the hosts file which defines the VMs used in the infrastructure.
+    - `hosts.template.yml`: The hosts file defines the target VMs that Ansible will manage as well as some group variables.

 - `playbooks/`:
     - `deploy.yml`: Ansible playbook for provisioning VMs.